 But before you commit to any vision-correcting mechanism, here’s something to consider.
 Water magnifies your vision.
 Because of refraction, objects appear one-third larger and closer underwater.
 This means that if you are slightly nearsighted or only have very minor vision impairment, you may not need to wear contacts or a prescription scuba mask to dive.

 Your local PADI dive shop can help you decide whether you need to wear contact lenses or a prescription diving mask.
 During your gear fitting session, check if you can read the air and depth gauges without your glasses.
-If you can’t see the numbers, you’ll need to wear contact lenses or invest in a prescription mask.
+If you can’t see the numbers, you’ll need to wear contact lenses or invest in a prescription mask or mask/glasses combo.

 Below, we will look at scuba diving with contacts and prescription masks in greater detail.
 This includes which option may work best for you, as well as some of the benefits and potential drawbacks.